Vampire/setup-wsl/readme/README_template.md

 #### wsl-shell-command

-The command that is used in the wsl-shell wrapper scripts to execute the `run`-step script.
+The command that is used in the wsl-shell wrapper scripts to execute the `run`-step script file.
 The name of the wrapper scripts will be derived from the first word in this input prefixed with `wsl-`.
 This means that for the default value, the wrapper scripts will start with `wsl-bash`.

-The `run`-step script will be given as additional parameter after the given string, separated with one space character.
+The `run`-step script file will be given as additional parameter in single quotes after the given string, separated with one space character.
 The latter point is important, if you need to escape this space character as shown in the examples.

+If the given string contains at least once the sequence `{0}`, all occurrences of it will be replaced by the `run`-step script file without any quotes or anything and it will not be given as additional parameter.
+This can be used if the script file is needed within the shell command opposed to as additional parameter.

-This can also be used if the distribution is installed already to change the wrapper scripts or generate additional ones for other shells.
+This input can also be used if the distribution is installed already to change the wrapper scripts or generate additional ones for other shells.

 **Default value:** `bash --noprofile --norc -euo pipefail`